 How to Write an Effective Rental Listing?

-To create an attractive rental listing:
+To create an attractive rental listing when renting for the first time:

 - Be Clear and Concise: Clearly describe the room, amenities, and house rules.